gottagofaster236/RewardsTheater/README.md

    ![tools](readme_images/tools.png)
 4. You'll have to log into Twitch first by clicking the "Log in" button.
 5. After that, you can hit "Add reward".
-Don't forget to select the source you added earlier as the Media Source for the reward.
+Select the source you added earlier as the Media Source for the reward.
+**Hit "Test source" in order to test whether the source will work.**
  Due to the limitations of Twitch API, if you want to upload a custom icon, you're gonna have to do this inside the browser.

    ![add_reward](readme_images/add_reward.png)